-The table below summarizes the loan count, original unpaid principal balance and key attributes of the mortgage loans in the Initial Cohort Pool, loans excluded due to failure to satisfy the delinquency-related eligibility criteria, payoffs and quality control removals, and Reference Obligations in the Reference Pool.
-The "Initial"
+The "Initial Cohort Pool" represents all of the mortgage loans that met the Eligibility Criteria at the time of their acquisition by Fannie Mae (excluding those Eligibility Criteria that are determined as of the Cut-Off Date).
+The first table below summarizes the loan count, original unpaid principal balance and key attributes of the mortgage loans included in the Initial Cohort Pool.
+The second table below summarizes the loans in the Initial Cohort Pool that were excluded from the Reference Pool due to failure to satisfy the delinquency-related eligibility criteria, payoffs and quality control removals.